ThomasCarroll/htqc/r_course/introToR_Session1.md

 [1] "Gene1" "Gene2" "Gene3" "Gene4" "Gene5"
 ```

-The %in% operator
+Vectors (11/15) - The %in% operator
 ====================

-A common task in R is to subset one character vector by another character vector.
+A common task in R is to subset one vector by the values in another vector.

-The **%in%** operator can be used to subset the values within one character vector by those characters which are present in a second vectpr.
+The **%in%** operator can be used to subset the values within one vector by those which are present in a second vector.

 ```r